Monday, April 22, 2013

 Will the Real Marsh Marigold Please Stand Up--a Confusion of Yellows

 A lot of people call this flower "marsh marigold".
 It's not.
 Notice the leaves stay close to the ground, and the small flowers have many petals.
 This plant is actually Lesser Celandine, a pretty but highly invasive exotic plant that will spread across lawns and coat floodplains in what looks like green pavement.
-I found this one specimen in my yard, dug it up, hopefully before any seeds were produced, put it in a plastic bag, and threw it in the trash.
-There are reports that the many small tubers are edible, in which case Princeton is well provisioned.
+I found this one specimen in my yard, and because there was only one, I was able to dig it up, hopefully before any seeds were produced, put it in a plastic bag, and threw it in the trash, not the compost.

 The real marsh marigold, shown here, is a native with five-petaled flowers, stands more upright, and is so rare that I've only seen it growing wild once in my life.
 These particular plants are in my backyard, purchased from Pinelands Nursery in Columbus, NJ.
 I also planted some at the Princeton High School Ecolab Wetland that are in full bloom right now.

 The flower and leaf of marsh marigold (Caltha palustris) are on the left, with lesser celandaine (Ranunculus ficaria) on the right.

 Dandelions blooming now can make it harder to tell if you have lesser celandine in your yard.